singnet/dev-portal/tutorials/client/java/index.md

 </dependency>
 ```

-In order to use a service one needs adding the service API as a dependency of
-the project.
-API of the service is kept in the platform Registry.
+Use `snet-maven-sdk-plugin` to download and unpack the API of the service.
+Add
-`snet-maven-sdk-plugin` automates API downloading and unpacking.
-To use the
-plugin add the following code under `plugins` section of the Maven `pom.xml`.
+the following code under `plugins` section of the Maven `pom.xml`.

 ```xml
 <plugin>